OUR CORE SUBJECTS

 MAINE ONLY (travel allowance is not included in your tuition)

-INDIGENOUS AMERICAN PHILOSOPHY
+INDIGENOUS PHILOSOPHY

 No vow-of-silence required for the weeks you attend.
 Service Learning (ecotherapy) add-ons are required to graduate: A trained Service Dog will be provided for you during your stay.